nus-cs2103/website-base/admin/project-scope.md

   * Forum posts, news feeds, Social media feeds
   * Online projects or issue trackers that the user is interested in
   * Emails, possibly from different accounts
-  * Multiple types of related things %%&nbsp;e.g. Contacts and Tasks (if Tasks are allocated to Contacts)%%
+  * Multiple types of related things %%e.g. Contacts and Tasks (if Tasks are allocated to Contacts)%%

   </panel><p/>